Astrophysical X-ray source: X-ray interstellar medium

-The Hot Ionized Medium (HIM), sometimes consisting of Coronal gas, in the temperature range 106 – 107 K emits X-rays.
+The Hot Ionized Medium (HIM), sometimes consisting of Coronal gas, in the temperature range from 1 to 10 million K emits X-rays.
 Stellar winds from young clusters of stars (often with giant or supergiant HII regions surrounding them) and shock waves created by supernovae inject enormous amounts of energy into their surroundings, which leads to hypersonic turbulence.
 The resultant structures – of varying sizes – can be observed, such as stellar wind bubbles and superbubbles of hot gas, by X-ray satellite telescopes.
 The Sun is currently traveling through the Local Interstellar Cloud, a denser region in the low-density Local Bubble.

 Diffuse X-ray background

 In addition to discrete sources which stand out against the sky, there is good evidence for a diffuse X-ray background.
 During more than a decade of observations of X-ray emission from the Sun, evidence of the existence of an isotropic X-ray background flux was obtained in 1956.
 This background flux is rather consistently observed over a wide range of energies.
 The early high-energy end of the spectrum for this diffuse X-ray background was obtained by instruments on board Ranger 3 and Ranger 5.
 The X-ray flux corresponds to a total energy density of about 5 x 10−4 eV/cm3.
 The ROSAT soft X-ray diffuse background (SXRB) image shows the general increase in intensity from the Galactic plane to the poles.
-At the lowest energies, 0.1 – 0.3 keV, nearly all of the observed soft X-ray background (SXRB) is thermal emission from ~106 K plasma.
+At the lowest energies, 0.1 – 0.3 keV, nearly all of the observed soft X-ray background (SXRB) is thermal emission from ~1 million K plasma.

 By comparing the soft X-ray background with the distribution of neutral hydrogen, it is generally agreed that within the Milky Way disk, super soft X-rays are absorbed by this neutral hydrogen.